Community Colleges and Climate Futures Webinar Series

 Community Colleges and Climate Futures, a national webinar series, explores the role of higher education in addressing the climate crisis, with a special focus on community, technical, and tribal colleges.

-These webinars highlight the unique role community colleges play in educating the students, leading climate aligned workforce development, and organizing community resilience in the faces of fires, floods, and droughts.
-They emphasize the vital importance of faculty and high impact climate pedagogy in preparing students for the changing world they will inherit.
+These webinars highlight the unique role community colleges play in educating students, leading climate-aligned workforce development, and organizing community resilience in the face of fires, floods, and droughts.
+They emphasize the vital importance of faculty and high-impact climate pedagogy in preparing students for the changing world they will inherit.

 A Series That Explores…